rwxrob/zet/20211015160605/README.md

 * Not ever use `wget` (use `curl` instead, *always*)
 * More like irrelevant-complete-waste-of-time-way
 * "Compute instances" are just virtual machines
+* Seriously, showing us how to use ssh?
+(Should be assumed)

 Related: